 More effort in recent years has been put into developing new technologies that can detect fatigue and educating truckers themselves on fatigue management skills.

 Nonetheless, accidents still happen because of this fatigue.
-If you are the victim of one, you will want to consult an experienced truck accident attorney as to how you should proceed in order to claim compensation for your injuries.
-To schedule a free consultation, call us at (561) 375-2841, we will answer your questions and give you an honest assessment of your case.
+If you or your loved one is a victim of a car accident, you will want to consult an experienced truck accident attorney as to how you should proceed in order to claim compensation for your injuries.
+To schedule a free consultation, call Ted at (561) 375-2841, his team will answer your questions and give you an honest assessment of your case.